BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 This will show in your customer tenant so make sure if reads "nicely", I'd suggest something like the following.

-- `Managing Company Name` Lighthouse Offering for `Customer Name` - `Subscrption or Resource Group Name`.
+- `Managing Company Name` Lighthouse Offering for `Customer Name` - `Subscription or Resource Group Name`.

 Swap out the relevant information above if you use this naming convention.